 In a market flooded with options, your app has to stand out in order to succeed.
 Flipping this on its head, here are 5 ways an app is sure to fail.

 #1.
-Completely ignore user experience (UX).
+Completely ignore User Experience (UX).

 What you don’t want to do is spend a considerable amount of time encouraging people to download your app for them to uninstall it shortly after.